-Here are some early signs of dementia you might notice when providing senior memory care facilities.
-(Note that “early” normally means “less-pronounced.”
-All of these behaviors can intensify as the illness progresses.)
+Here are some early signs of dementia you might notice in a friend or loved one.
+Note that “early” normally means “less-pronounced.”
+All of these behaviors can intensify as the illness progresses.

 While the above characteristics can be difficult to deal with at times, caregivers will have an easier experience if they remember to take things slow and easy and always exercise patience.
 A person with Alzheimer’s disease or another dementia-related condition is running at a slower pace than “healthy” individuals and needs more time and guidance to do many of the things the rest of us take for granted.
 Gentle encouragement and understanding are the keys to good care.

-All caregivers – whether family members in the patient’s home or experienced staff at a residential care facility – can make a difference in the lives of dementia patients by having empathy for the person and letting him or her dictate the pace of mental and physical tasks.
+All caregivers – whether family members in the patient’s home or experienced staff at a Memory Care community – can make a difference in the lives of dementia patients by having empathy for the person and letting him or her dictate the pace of mental and physical tasks.

 Living Branches offer residential care programs for individuals with dementia-related conditions.
 We provide 24-hour care and expert staff for our residents in various locations in southeast Pennsylvania.